 Through our printmaking, we are promoting the work of grassroot charities who are focused on supporting some of the most vulnerable animals across the globe.
 These charities are the ones who are actively making a difference.

 We research and carefully consider each species-specific charity, to ensure 20% of print proceeds directly go towards the protection of the animal.Meet Our Charities

 Designers have the power to visually communicate meaningful and relevant messages to a global audience in fresh and engaging ways.

-We want our prints to keep the natural curiosity that we all had as children alive, and spark public interest in the growing threats leading to the decline of endangered species.
+The purpose of our campaign is to keep the natural curiosity that we all had as children alive, whilst sparking public interest in the growing threats leading to the decline of species.
 We hope this project will inspire others to use their own passion, time, and skills (whatever they might be) to create positive change in the world.Our Story

 We hope our ongoing collection of prints can be a celebration of these magnificent animals, rather than a catalogue of what has been destroyed.

 No matter the size or species, each animal is treated with the same artistry and careful craftsmanship, because each and every animal plays a vital role in their habitat.Explore Our Prints

-We are by no means experts in the field of conservation.
-We are simply using this project to collaborate with others and educate ourselves on the topic, whilst raising awareness.
+We are by no means experts in the field of conservation – we are simply using this project to collaborate with others and educate ourselves on the topic.
 It can be overwhelming at times, but our charity partnerships fuel our mission: to share this message through all mediums: print, blog, films, books and educational talks.